Country selection

 Hanoi City, Vietnam

 As per the ClinDrugTrialGCP, the sponsor must submit, directly or via post, one (1) copy of the clinical trial registration dossier signed by the sponsor’s representative(s) to the ASTT.
 Separately, research institution(s) must submit one (1) copy of the study approval dossier, signed by the principal investigator (PI) and the head of the testing facility, directly or via post to the ASTT.
 See Appendix III of the ClinDrugTrialGCP for the registration form and the forms that comprise the study approval dossier.
-(Note: The ClinDrugTrialGCP also refers to the sponsor as “organizations and individuals with clinical reagents” or “donor” throughout the document.)
+(Note: The ClinDrugTrialGCP also refers to the sponsor as “organizations and individuals with clinical trial drugs” or “donor” throughout the document.)

 As delineated in the ClinDrugTrialGCP, the clinical trial application and accompanying material must be provided in Vietnamese or English.
 If the document is not available in Vietnamese or English, a notarized translation of the document must be provided in Vietnamese or English.
 The ClinDrugTrialGCP also indicates that the Investigator’s Brochure (IB) summary (also referred to as the research product profile in Vietnam) submitted to the MOH with the registration application should be in Vietnamese or in English with a supplementary summary in Vietnamese.
 See the Submission Content section for detailed information on documentation to be submitted.